Conference On Anti-Microbial Resistance, Novel Drug Discovery And Vaccine Development Organized By SRM University Haryana - www.lokmattimes.com

 Conference On Anti-Microbial Resistance, Novel Drug Discovery And Vaccine Development Organized By SRM University Haryana

-PNN Haryana [India], March 21: SRM University, Delhi-NCR, Sonepat, known for its contribution to science and technology, organized the ...
+Haryana (India), March 21: SRM University, Delhi-NCR, Sonepat, known for its contribution to science and technology, organized the Third ...

 The Conference was inaugurated by His Excellency, the Governor of Haryana, Shri Bandaru Dattatreya who expressed his appreciation for the organizers and complimented them on taking up an issue of global importance.
 In particular, he lauded the fact that eight countries were represented at the conference (UK, USA, Israel, S. Africa, Canada, Singapore, France, etc) and that the Guest of honour was the 2009 Nobel Laureate, Ada Yonath from Israel.